mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task №8.
-Write function - substitute, that accepts an array of numbers and manages to replace all numbers lower than 30 with star("&#42;").
-It should return a new array with numbers and "&#42;" instead of numbers lowest from 30.
-You can reuse function from task 3.
+Write function called “substitute”, that accepts an array of numbers and replaces all numbers lower than 30 with a star("&#42").
+It should return a new array of numbers and "&#42" instead of numbers lower than 30.
+You can reuse the function from task 3.

 #### For example:
 ```